 Skip to main content

 Using trusted research and education, West Virginia University Extension is committed to improving the lives and livelihoods of all West Virginians.
 Our experts bring programs and resources to our communities to enhance prosperity, improve health outcomes and deliver educational opportunities throughout the state.
-In fiscal year 2021-22, we engaged more than 193,622 adults and 94,166 youths.
 With a focus on our land-grant mission, partnerships and collaboration, we look forward to continuing to serve our fellow citizens to create a stronger future for West Virginia.

 For more information about WVU Extension or questions about this report, please contact us.